mattma/docs/javascript/es6.md

 - Destructuring Assignment

 pulling data out of objects and arrays. destructuring assignment, which systematically goes through an object or array and stores specified pieces of data into local variables.
+Destructuring is fail-soft, similar to standard object lookup foo["bar"], producing undefined values when not found.

 If the right side value of a destructuring assignment evaluates to null or undefined, an error is thrown.
 If the property with the given name doesn’t exist on the object, then the local variable gets a value of undefined.